Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Prometheus & Grafana/Plugin Integration.md

+# Enable Prometheus metric collection & Integration with Azure Managed Grafana

-# Introduction
+## Introduction

-This guidance helps in configuring your Azure Kubernetes Service (AKS) cluster to send data to Azure Monitor managed service for Prometheus.
+- This guidance helps in configuring your Azure Kubernetes Service (AKS) cluster to send data to Azure Monitor managed service for Prometheus.

-When you configure your AKS cluster to send data to Azure Monitor managed service for Prometheus, a containerized version of the Azure Monitor agent is installed with a metrics extension.
+- This will also help in creation of Azure Managed Grafana workspace to link with Azure workspace

-<i>You just need to specify the Azure Monitor workspace that the data should be sent to.</i>
+## Prerequisites to create Azure Monitor workspace

-> Important : Azure Monitor managed service for Prometheus is intended for storing information about service health of customer machines and applications.
-It is not intended for storing any data classified as Personal Identifiable Information (PII) or End User Identifiable Information (EUII).
-We strongly recommend that you do not send any sensitive information (usernames, credit card numbers etc.) into Azure Monitor managed service for Prometheus fields like metric names, label names, or label values
-For more details , refer https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview

-## Prerequisites

 - You must either have an [Azure Monitor workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) or [create a new one](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview).
 - The cluster must use [managed identity authentication](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview).